Photo by Vlad Deep.

 And while we see a return to normal (or “new normal,” instead) on the horizon, we’re not expecting on the ground events to come back anytime soon.
 Naturally, as we come out of the pandemic, most people will still be cautious around large gatherings.
 Instead, we can expect hybrid events that marry live-streaming with smaller in-person events in the near future.

 4. Mobile-First Approach

 In 2020, there were approximately 3.5 billion smartphone users around the world.
-On top of this, people are reportedly on their phones more than ever – American adults spent roughly 3 hours and 30 minutes a day on mobile internet in 2019, and experts believe this number will grow to four hours by 2021.
+On top of this, people are reportedly on their phones more than ever – American adults spent roughly 3 hours and 30 minutes a day on mobile internet in 2019, and experts believe this number will have grown to four hours in 2021.

 So with everyone’s attention on their phones, it only makes sense for nonprofits to prioritize mobile in their strategies.
 But how exactly can they do that?

 - If you’re looking to get more volunteers, make sure to initiate mobile-friendly ways to register for events and initiatives.
 For on-the-ground events, skip the paper and use a volunteer management system or app.

 - If you’re running a donation drive, make sure people can complete the donation process entirely online.
 MembershipWorks allows you to easily set up online donation forms that look good on both desktop and mobile.

 Don’t forget about social media!
 Most people use their phones to browse social platforms, so make sure your Facebook, Instagram, and Twitter presence are updated regularly.
 Produce relevant and insightful content, stay on top of trends, and make sure to engage with your followers online.